RAG Failure Mode Checklist

 Fixes:

-- Use a stronger LLM for synthesis (e.g., GPT-4o over GPT-4o-mini) or increase temperature slightly
+- Use a stronger LLM for synthesis (for example, GPT-4o over GPT-4o-mini) or adjust temperature slightly

 - Customize the QA prompt template to explicitly instruct the LLM to use only the provided context